eyes and hour

 And I know you're going to love this recipe.

-Coffee and matcha together is beyond good.
+Matcha and coffee together is beyond good.
 It's heaven.

 Yes!
 Who knew that powdered green tea leaves and coffee beans would turn out to be such a good match?
 No matcha pun intended.